-2.3 2008 Biological Opinion
+2.4 2008 Russian River Biological Opinion

-CCC steelhead, CCC coho salmon, and CC Chinook salmon are listed as threatened or endangered species under the federal Endangered Species Act (16 U.S.C § 1531 et seq.).
+Central California Coastal (CCC) steelhead, CCC coho salmon, California Coastal (CC) Chinook salmon are listed as threatened or endangered species under the federal Endangered Species Act (16 U.S.C § 1531 et seq.).
 In accordance with the requirements of section 7 of the federal Endangered Species Act (16 U.S.C. § 1536), NMFS, the U.S. Army Corps of Engineers (USACE), and Sonoma Water participated in a consultation process involving studies to determine whether the operation of the dams that form Lake Mendocino and Lake Sonoma for water supply and flood control purposes, and channel maintenance operations and other activities in the Russian River would jeopardize the survival and recovery of these listed fish species or adversely modify critical habitat for the species.
 The consultation process culminated in a 2008 Russian River Biological Opinion (2008 Biological Opinion) issued by NMFS that analyzed project operations for a 15-year period from September 2008 until September 2023.
-The 2008 Biological Opinion includes summaries of the studies, analyses of the project impacts, and a determination that flows in the late spring, summer and fall in the Upper Russian River and Dry Creek during normal year types, as required by Decision 1610, are too high for optimal juvenile salmonid habitat within the Russian River system.
-According to the 2008 Biological Opinion, two types of issues are associated with the summer flows required by Decision 1610: (1) the flows create current velocities that limit the amount of freshwater rearing habitat available to salmonids; and (2) the flow release requirements deplete the coldwater pool in Lake Mendocino, contributing to relatively high water temperatures, which reduce the quality of available rearing habitat.
-The 2008 Biological Opinion also found that the minimum instream flows required by Decision 1610 for the lower Russian River during the summer months adversely affect critical habitat in the Russian River estuary by causing artificially elevated inflow to the estuary, which requires breaching of the sand bar at the river's mouth to avoid local flooding.
+The 2008 Biological Opinion includes summaries of the studies, analyses of the project impacts, and a determination that flows in the late spring, summer and fall in the upper Russian River and Dry Creek during normal year types, as required by Decision 1610, are too high for optimal juvenile salmonid habitat within the Russian River system.
+According to the 2008 Biological Opinion, two types of issues are associated with the summer flows required by Decision 1610: (1) the flows create current velocities that limit the amount of freshwater rearing habitat available to salmonids; and (2) the flow release requirements deplete the cold-water pool in Lake Mendocino, contributing to relatively high water temperatures, which reduce the quality of available rearing habitat.
+The 2008 Biological Opinion also found that the minimum instream flows required by Decision 1610 for the lower Russian River during the summer months adversely affect critical habitat in the Russian River estuary by causing artificially elevated inflow to the estuary. which requires breaching of the sand bar at the river's mouth to avoid local flooding.

 Among other measures, the 2008 Biological Opinion required Sonoma Water to seek changes to Decision 1610 flow requirements during the spring, summer, and fall months to maintain suitable habitat for CCC steelhead and CCC coho salmon and avoid take under the Endangered Species Act and described requirements for improving habitat in Dry Creek downstream of Lake Sonoma, including upper flow limits to protect habitat.

 The 2008 Biological Opinion required Sonoma Water to petition to the State Water Board to change Decision 1610 on a long-term basis and on an interim basis pending approval of long-term changes.
 Accordingly, Sonoma Water filed petitions with the State Water Board on September 23, 2009, to permanently change Decision 1610 minimum instream flow requirements.
 The 2008 Biological Opinion required that Sonoma Water petition the State Water Board for temporary changes to the Decision 1610 minimum instream flow requirements beginning in 2010 and for each year until the State Water Board issues an order on Sonoma Water's petition for the permanent changes to these requirements.
+Sonoma Water withdrew the petitions filed on September 23, 2009, and filed new petitions on August 16, 2016, to permanently change the minimum instream flow requirements.